PagerDuty/pdpyras/sphinx/source/contributing.rst

     make docs

+To force a rebuild, run ``touch CHANGELOG.rst`` first.

 Releasing a New Version
 -----------------------

 You will first need valid user accounts on both ``pypi.org`` and ``test.pypi.org`` that have the "Maintainer" role on the project, as well as the requirements installed (see above).

+It is strongly recommended that you `use an API token
+<https://pypi.org/help/#apitoken>`_ to upload new releases to PyPI.

 Perform end-to-end publish and installation testing
 ***************************************************